FreeshardBase/documentation/docs/persisting.md

 ## Shared directories

 !!! warning "Upcoming Feature"
-    This feature is not yet implemented.
+    Shared directories are not yet implemented.
-    You cannot use it yet and its implementation - when completed - might differ from this description.
+    You cannot use them yet and their implementation - when completed - might differ from this description.

 Portal defines a set of shared directories like *own media* or *own documents*.
 Your app can request read or read-write access to these similar to app-specific directories.